-- 1. Review the information in "Before you begin" on page 9, "Handling static-sensitive devices" on page 10, and "Safety Information" on page 11. - 2.
+- Review the information in "Before you begin" on page 9, "Handling static-sensitive devices" on page 10, and "Safety Information" on page 11. - 2.
 Turn off the server and peripheral devices, disconnect the power cords and all external cables from the SMP Expansion Module; then, open the cover (see "Opening the cover" on page 16 for details). - 3.
-If necessary, remove the SMP baffle and shipping bracket from the server. - a.
+If necessary, remove the SMP baffle and retention bracket from the server. - a.
 Remove the shipping thumbscrews from the right side of the server.

 - b.
 Open the cover. - c.
-Grasp the shipping bracket by the removal handles and lift it up and out of the server. - Note: If there is one SMP Module installed, you will need to remove the SMP baffle from the server; then, remove the shipping bracket from the lower SMP Module as described in steps 3a through 3c. - 4.
-To remove the EMC shield from the rear of the server: - a.
+Grasp the retention bracket by the removal handles and lift it up and out of the server.

+Note: If there is one SMP Module installed, you will need to remove the SMP baffle from the server; then, remove the retention bracket from the lower SMP Module as described in steps 3a through 3c.

+- 4. To remove the EMC shield from the rear of the server: - a.
+If there are two SMP Expansion Modules installed in the server, you must disconnect the SMP Expansion Cables that are connected to the SMP Expansion Modules. - b.
 Remove the blue thumbscrews holding the EMC shield to the server.

-b.
+c.
 Remove the EMC shield from the rear of the server.